Killer Mike on timeliness of 'RTJ4': "Our music feels like the soundtrack to progress"

 Killer Mike was then asked whether he wished for rap to be a “more openly political” genre.
 “No. I wish that people who have the true knowledge, wisdom and understanding within rap were more openly political,” he replied.

-The musician hailed rap as being “one of the most responsible genres” and “socially ahead of the curve”, but added: “What I would like to see more of is the rappers, the people involved and the people who make money from us – the large corporations and the media corporations – I wish to see them getting more involved in protecting our rights.”
+The musician hailed rap as “one of the most responsible genres” and being “socially ahead of the curve”, but added: “What I would like to see more of is the rappers, the people involved and the people who make money from us – the large corporations and the media corporations – getting more involved in protecting our rights.”

 You can watch the full interview with Killer Mike above.